 Whether you’re applying to our young adults volunteering programme, or as an adult volunteer, the process is very similar.
-(The application process for Group-Led Volunteering is different.
-Please see our group-led volunteering page for details.)
+(The application process for Junior (10-16s) and Group-Led Volunteering is different.
+Please see the individual pages for details.)

 Steps to becoming a volunteer

-4) We will write to you after we have assessed your application.
-If you are selected, we will ask you to undergo an enhanced Disclosure and Barring Service (DBS) and Occupational Health clearance, which is to ensure that you will not be put at risk by the role you are about to undertake.
+4) Once we have assessed your application, we will invite you to attend an informal interview.
+If you are selected to go forward, you will also need to undergo a Disclosure and Barring Service (DBS) and Occupational Health clearance, which is to ensure that you will not be put at risk by the role you are about to undertake.
 You can help to progress your application by answering any questions promptly and monitoring the progress of these checks.

-5) Provided your checks are a satisfactory match for your chosen role, the final step before you start your first shift as a volunteer will be to undertake an induction and appropriate training, which will include attendance at a training day.
+5) Provided your checks are a good match for your role, the final step before you start your first shift as a volunteer will be to undertake an induction and appropriate training, which, for YAVs, will include attendance at a training day.

 Documents and information you’ll need